Jacqueline Newbold, Artist, and Mixed-media Explorer

 My wanderlust spirit calls me still, and my journeys give me a never-ending source of inspiration to represent little gems of the world in my color-filled paintings.
 Now when I travel I am equipped with my watercolor journal and wherever I go I spend time painting and creating a personal work of art more memorable than any photo album.
 My journals are filled with watercolor paintings that capture memories of my travel experiences and record my voyage in a creative and unique way.
 When at home in my studio, these small paintings and sketches are often the seedling for my larger creations.”

-Jacqueline Newbold shares her passion for watercolor painting and mixed-media art journaling by teaching at her Bend, Oregon private studio, the Art Unraveled Art Retreats in Phoenix, and the Art & Soul Retreats in Portland.
+She shares her passion for watercolor painting and mixed-media art journaling by teaching art classes and workshops at her Bend, Oregon private studio, the Art Unraveled Art Retreats in Phoenix, and the Art & Soul Retreats in Portland.
 She has conducted watercolor workshops and art classes in France and Italy.
 Her next overseas workshops are in Orvieto, Italy, September 2018 and Provence, France in May 2019.

 “I find that people often don’t know how to start a journal page.
 So I developed some easy ways to help them get over their fear of the blank page.
 I want to inspire people to tap into their artistic ability.”